-Plan Description - The Academy contributes, via its personnel contracts, to the School Employees Retirement System (SERS), a cost-sharing, multiple-employer defined benefit pension plan.
-SERS provides retirement, disability, and survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
+Plan Description - ACCA contributes to the School Employees Retirement System (SERS), a costsharing, multiple-employer defined benefit pension plan.
+SERS provides retirement, disability, survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
 SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
 That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746.
-It is also posted on the SERS' Ohio website, www.ohsers.org, under Employers/Audit Resources.
+It is also posted on the SERS' Ohio website, www.ohsers.org, under "Media/Financial Reports".

-Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the Academy is required to contribute at an actuarially determined rate.
-The current Academy rate is 14 percent of annual covered payroll.
-A portion of the Academy's contribution is used to fund pension obligations with the remainder being used to fund health care benefits.
-For fiscal year 2010, 12.78 percent of annual covered salary was the portion used to fund pension obligations.
+Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and ACCA is required to contribute at an actuarially determined rate.
+The current rate for ACCA is 14 percent of annual covered payroll.
+A portion of ACCA's contribution is used to fund pension obligations with the remainder being used to fund health care benefits.
+For fiscal year 2011, 11.77 percent and 0.04 percent of annual covered salary was the portion used to fund pension obligations and death benefits, respectively.
 The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to a statutory maximum amount of 10 percent for plan members and 14 percent for employers.
 Chapter 3309 of the Ohio Revised Code provides statutory authority for member and employer contributions.
-The Academy's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2010 and 2009 were \$11,803 and \$5,891, respectively; 100 percent has been contributed for fiscal years 2010 and 2009.
+ACCA's required contributions for pension obligations and 45,891, respectively; 100 percent has been contributed for fiscal years 2011, 2010 and 2009.